auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 The Node 18 Beta runtime option for actions has been removed.

-Now, you can opt in to the GA version of Node 18 actions runtime instead.
+Now, you will be opted in to the GA version of Node 18 actions runtime instead.

 [Back to Table of Contents](#migration-guide)